yanlynnnnn/tp/docs/UserGuide.md

 ##### Add an Expense `addexp`

-You can use this command to add a new expense to GrAB3.
+You can use this command to add a new expense to Homerce.

 Format : `addexp d/DESCRIPTION f/IS_FIXED v/VALUE dt/DATE [t/TAG]`